Galser/nulll-provider-remove-and-fail-test/README.md

 ## How about TF OSS ?

-The very same sequence of changes - not failign in TF OSS or with `local` runs in TF CLI initiated workspaces - well, probably because we have provides schemas and providers locally in `.terraform` folder.
+The very same sequence of changes - not failing in TF OSS or with `local` runs in TF CLI initiated workspaces - well, probably because we have provides schemas and providers locally in `.terraform` folder.